chainlancer/concordia-protocol/README.md

 ### How?

-The freeconcordia (proprietor) completes the work and creates an encrypted work bundle (W) by combining the decryption key (k), client's wallet public key (p), and the work bundle (w).
-The encrypted work bundle is then uploaded to the InterPlanetary File System (IPFS).
+#### Creating a Concord

+To create an encrypted deliverable (w_k) the proprietor uses AES encryption along with a 32-byte secret key (k) and the deliverable (w).
+It is recommended that w is encrypted with the public key of the client **prior to encrypting it with the secret key.** Although this step isn't exactly necessary, it prevents others from decrypting its contents after the key is submitted.

+W is pinned on the InterPlanetary File System (IPFS) returning a unique CID.

+To validate the key programmatically we need to create a simple proof with a checksum.
+The Proprietor can create a checksum (c) by keccak256 hashing w and k, packing the results into a single byte array with no padding, and hashing the result once more.

+To keep the key from being exposed to the client prematurely, the Proprietor must use the public key on the Concordia contract to encode it (k_p).

+Finally, the Proprietor can use k_p, c, and the cid to submit a transaction to create a "concord" on chain.

+#### Payment

-Once the client pays the contract in full, the freeconcordia provides the contract with the decryption key (k).
+Once the client pays the concord in full, the cid and k_p are passed to the oracle.

-The smart contract calls a Chainlink External Adapter (EA) to fetch the encrypted work bundle (W) from IPFS.

-The Chainlink EA uses the decryption key (k) to unwrap the encrypted work bundle (W) and obtain the original work package (w_p).

-The Chainlink EA then hashes the work package (w_p) using the SHA3-256 algorithm and returns the result (H(w_p)) to the smart contract.
+The oracle decodes the k_p with the private key counterpart to the public key on the contract.

+The oracle uses k to decode w_k and obtain w.

+The oracle then hashes w with keccak256 (H(w)).

+The Oracle submits a transaction to return H(w) and k to the contract.

-The smart contract compares the concord checksum (c) with the hashed work package (H(w_p)).
-If the two values match, the key is accepted, and the agreement is marked as "paid."
+The smart contract hashes k, packs its result with H(w) into a single byte array and hashes that using the keccak256 hash function.
+If the result matches c, the key is accepted, and the funds are withdrawable.

+#### Decrypting the Deliverable

-The client can decrypt the encrypted work bundle (W) using the decryption key (k) and their wallet public key (p) to obtain the completed work (w).
+The client can decrypt the encrypted work bundle (w_k) using the decryption key (k) - and their wallet public key (p) if needed - to obtain the completed work (w).

 This process ensures the protection of both parties, with payment released only when the work is completed as agreed upon.
-The integration with Chainlink allows the Concordia protocol to securely and reliably fetch and process off-chain data, further enhancing its functionality and security.

-**or as notation**
+#### As Notation

-1. W = E(k, w⊕p)
+1. w_k = AES_k(AES_pub(w))
-2. Client ⟶ Payment ⟶ Contract
-3. Proprietor ⟶ k ⟶ Contract
-4. Contract ⟶ Chainlink EA ⟶ W (from IPFS)
-5. w_p = D(k, W)
-6. H(w_p) =? c
+2. CID = pin w on IPFS
+3. c = keccak256(pack(keccak256(w), keccak256(k)))
+4. k_p = encode_pub_concordia(k)
+5. submitTransaction(k_p, c, CID)
+6. verifyPayment(CID, k_p)
-7. If H(w_p) = c, mark Agreement as "paid"
+7. k = decode_priv(k_p)
-8. w = w_p⊕p
+8. w = AES^-1_k(w_k)
+9. if (keccak256(pack(keccak256(k), keccak256(w))) == c) then accept k, allow withdrawal
+10. w = AES^-1_k(AES^-1_p(w_k))

 **where:**

-- W represents the encrypted work bundle
+- w_k represents the encrypted deliverable
-- E is the encryption function
-- k is the decryption key
+- AES_k and AES_pub are the AES encryption functions with secret key and public key respectively
-- w is the work bundle
+- w is the deliverable
+- CID represents the unique Content Identifier returned from IPFS
-- p is the client's wallet public key
+- keccak256 is the keccak256 hash function
-- ⊕ represents the XOR operation
+- pack represents the operation of packing results into a single byte array with no padding
-- D is the decryption function
+- k_p represents the encoded secret key
-- w_p is the work package containing the original work and the client's public key
+- encode_pub_concordia and decode_priv are the encoding and decoding functions using the public key on the Concordia contract and its private counterpart respectively
-- H is the SHA3-256 hash function
-- c is the concord checksum
+- AES^-1_k and AES^-1_p are the AES decryption functions with secret key and public key respectively

 ## Development